0xPARC/0xparc-intro-book/retreat-notes.typ

 as they don't leak any other information;
 she still gets to keep her coefficients $a_n$ private from Victor.

-The introduction of the hacked constant $c$ might be a bit of a surprise.
+The introduction of the hacked constant $lambda$ might be a bit of a surprise.
 The reason is that without it, there is an amusing loophole that Peggy can exploit:
 Peggy can pick the vector $v$ after all.
 So suppose Peggy tries to swindle Victor by reporting